venki3v/Amazon-Alexa-IOT/README.md

 Create a skill in amazon delivery portal using intentschema and sampleutternances

 testhttpget.js is the business logic code to be included and can be ignored for customized calls

+api url can be modifed to call a different endpoint like particle.io or amazon iot.